kytschi/janus/README.md

 Next from the `settings` set the various folders and commands to match your server setup.

 The `CRON output folder` is where a cron file is generated to allow you to run a cron to trigger Janus to automatically scan.
 Make sure your webserver user has write permissions to the `CRON output folder` folder.

+**Make sure that the webserver user can read those webserver log files also.**

 ### Step 7: the cron
 Once you've saved your settings, Janus should have written a `cron.sh` file in the `CRON output folder`, double check that its there.
 If its not make sure the webserver user has permissions to write to that folder and click `save` again from the `settings`.